deakjahn/flutter_isolate_web/README.md

 }
 ```

-When the isolate/worker actually gets initialized, we will also receive an event.
-You might simply use this to send
+When the isolate/worker actually gets initialized, the main app will be notofied.
+You might simply use this to send a message
-a message to the worker to start the actual work (the actual message structure is completely up to you, this is just an example):
+back to the worker to start the actual work (the actual message structure is completely up to you, this is just an example):

 ```dart
 void onInitialized() {